inulute/unlim-cloud/README.md

 </div>

 > [!NOTE]
-> macOS and Linux versions of Unlim Cloud will be available soon, so stay tuned for updates!
+> macOS and Linux versions of Unlim Cloud Dekstop app will be available soon, so stay tuned for updates!
 In the meantime, you can download the latest version for Windows from the link above.
 Thank you for your patience and support!

 <h2>🚀 Run Locally</h2>